ampl/ampl.github.io/docs/source/solvers/xpress/options.md

       1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:acos
+      Solver acceptance level for 'AcosConstraint', default 1:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:acosh
+      Solver acceptance level for 'AcoshConstraint', default 1:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

 acc:and (acc:forall)
       Solver acceptance level for 'AndConstraint', default 2:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:asin
+      Solver acceptance level for 'AsinConstraint', default 1:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:asinh
+      Solver acceptance level for 'AsinhConstraint', default 1:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:atan
+      Solver acceptance level for 'AtanConstraint', default 1:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:atanh
+      Solver acceptance level for 'AtanhConstraint', default 1:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:cos
+      Solver acceptance level for 'CosConstraint', default 1:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:cosh
+      Solver acceptance level for 'CoshConstraint', default 1:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:div
+      Solver acceptance level for 'DivConstraint', default 1:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:exp
+      Solver acceptance level for 'ExpConstraint', default 1:

+      0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible 2 - Accepted natively and preferred

+acc:expa (acc:expA)
+      Solver acceptance level for 'ExpAConstraint', default 1:

       0 - Not accepted natively, automatic redefinition will be attempted 1 - Accepted but automatic redefinition will be used where possible